 So, with that in mind, what did we learn?
 I’d definitely still go back, but here’s what I’d do this time:

 - Arrive early.
 Campgrounds open at 10am and there are no reserved spots in the family camping fields.
 Getting there early gives you a better chance to find a spot before the fields are overwhelmed.
-In general, I’d aim for a short walk to toilets and off of the walking paths.
+In general, I’d aim for a short walk to toilets and away from the main walking paths.

 - Bring or rent a trolley.
 It’s a long walk from the car park, past the campervan fields, before finally arriving in the very large family camping fields.
 We rented a trolley last time, which worked pretty well, but they are pricy and I’m not sure how available they are at peak arrival times if you haven’t pre-booked.
 I’d probably bring my own next time to avoid the risk of all the rentals being out.

 - Bring earplugs.
 I was really surprised none of the vendor shops sold earplugs.
 With a mini Co-op on site and loads of tired people, this seems like an easy item to sell.
 I did bring some cheap foam earplugs, which helped but tended to fall out in the night.
-Next time I’m trialling some fancier silicone ones in advance so I’m sure I can block out noise when I want to sleep.
+I’ve since fallen in love with my Loop Quiet earplugs for sleeping and Loop Experience earplugs for taking the edge off loud concerts.

 - Bring snacks.
 Food at the festival is pretty good and the queues are reasonable.
 If I had little kids with me, though, I’d want to be armed with some easily dispensable snacks and fruit.